 15. This handheld espresso machine that's perfect for hiking

 This is the sort of magic that — when you pull it out in the wilderness — your friends are happy to know you.
 You've spent hours hiking, climbing, or whatever it is you do.
 Everyone is getting tired.
 You pull out this mini espresso kit and make everyone a quick pick-me-up.
 Just pack the ground coffee, add hot water, and then fill your cup.

 16. A slick stylus pen that makes it easier to use your phone and tablet

 This slick stylus is so much better than drawing or writing on a phone or tablet with your finger.
 It has a precision disk head that lets you see where your mark will appear, and it gives you a responsive feel while drawing or writing on a screen.
 In fact, it's compatible with any touchscreen.
 Some reviewers have even made it work on ancient phones and tablets.
 So regardless of the tech you're using, it'll seriously upgrade your drawing and handwriting experience.

 17. The charging station that comes with USB charging cables

-Instead of eating an entire side table to charge all your gadgets, this charging station only needs 6 inches of table.
-It has four USB ports and four slots with plastic support layers so your devices stand on their sides while powering up.
-It'll work with any USB charging cable, but it comes with six of them (two lightning cables, two micro USB cables, and two Type C cables).
+Instead of eating an entire side table to charge all your gadgets, this charging station only needs a few inches of table.
+It has five USB ports and five slots with plastic support layers so your devices stand on their sides while powering up.
+It'll work with any USB charging cable, but it comes with five of them (two lightning cables, two micro USB cables, and one Type C cable).

 18. A batter dispenser that you can pour pancakes with